dadrian/censys-cert-docs/certs.md

 entire dataset, and attempts to build _all_ paths for every certificate through the set of intermediates, and ending at a root in the root store.
 It does this for all root stores it validates against.
-The validation does not implement name constraints, or any platform-specific constraints that may be included in validator implementations maintained by operators of various roots stores (e.g.
+The validation does not implement name constraints, or any platform-specific validation rules, such as certificate transparency policies, that may be included in validator implementations maintained by operators of various roots stores (e.g. [CCV][ccv]).
-[CCV][ccv]).

 * type